 If you’re on a tight budget, engineered hardwood floors are the way to go.
 You can get high-quality boards without having to fork over too much money.
 Although, for the purists, there’s nothing like solid hardwood floors under your feet, no matter the price.

 At Milton Hardwood, we provide authentic, great quality flooring and exceptional customer service.
 Servicing Halton Region, the GTA and Tri-City Area, we’re here to make sure our customers are happy and well taken care of.
-We strive to provide the best products for them, and so we have.
+We carry both engineered hardwood floors, such as the Enhanced Flooring collection by Superior Hardwood, as well as a wide collection of traditional hardwood floors.
 Shop online or visit our Milton store to see what we have to offer.